kanchanchy/Multilayer-Neural-Network-from-Scratch/README.md

-# Multi-layer Neural Network from Sketch using Numpy
+# Multi-layer Neural Network from Scratch using Numpy

 This repository shows the sketch implementation of a multi-layer neural network using numpy.
 The utils.py file implements various functions used in a deep neural network.
 The multi_layer_nn_sketch.py file tests the functions implemented in utils.py file.
 It also trains and tests a multi-layer neural network using the functions from utils.py.